 “The longer I live, the more beautiful life becomes.
 If you foolishly ignore beauty, you will soon find yourself without it.
 Your life will be impoverished.
 But if you invest in beauty, it will remain with you all the days of your life.”

-— Frank LLoyd Wright
+— Frank Lloyd Wright

 The Space Needle was designed by architect John Graham for the 1962 Seattle Worlds Fair.
-I met John Graham in 1978, he encouraged me to become an architect; and that’s how I made a living and a life for 40 years.
+I met John Graham in 1978.
+He encouraged me to become an architect, and that’s how I made a living and a life for 40 years.
 Now that I’m retired, fine art photography is my passion and my pursuit.

 Built in 1902, it’s now a Community Center.
 This was where I went to school grades K-6, 1955-1962.